Meet the new InnovationRCA Start-ups

 Work-based stress levels are rising, leading to increased numbers of productive days being lost.
 ACcU is developing a smart, screen-based stress-busting system that combines ancient Chinese acupressure techniques with advanced computer vision technology.
 By evaluating the user’s own facial features to identify and communicate acupressure points, it guides the user, in real-time with specific, localised massage and acupressure techniques.

-8. Dough Financial by Niko Melachrinos and Nafeesa Jafferje
+8. Quirk Money by Niko Melachrinos and Nafeesa Jafferje

 MA Service Design, 2019